jbloom22/DASH/README.md

 # Secure multi-party linear regression at plaintext speed

-Using a distributed association scan hammer (DASH).
+Using the distributed association scan hammer (DASH).